 Federal Housing Administration (FHA) Loans

 FHA loans is a government program for first time home buyers and is insured by the Federal Housing Administration, an agency of the U.S. government.
 As compared to conventional loans, FHA-insured loans generally have smaller downpayment requirements and in some cases may have more flexible underwriting requirements.
 However, there is a maximum loan limit depending on your location.
-See the HUD limits for 2018.
+See the FHA loan limits for 2019.

 Which should you choose?